Investigators find a 'possible safety issue' with tail section of the seaplane that killed 10 after crashing in Mutiny Bay, Washington - KESQ

 Federal investigators are asking the manufacturer of a seaplane that plunged into a Washington state bay last month to mandate inspections of the plane’s tail section, citing an issue that could potentially lead to a possible loss of airplane control.

-A float plane carrying 10 people crashed into the Mutiny Bay in Washington on in the afternoon September 4, killing everyone on board, including a child.
+The request comes after a float plane carrying 10 people crashed into Mutiny Bay on the afternoon of September 4, killing everyone on board, including a child.

 “Investigators found the horizontal stabilizer actuator, which is part of the airplane’s pitch trim control system and is also referred to as the trim jack, had separated into two pieces,” the agency said.